EthereumPostalService/eps-core/README.md

 Is it e2e encrypted?
 No.

 Why would you do this?
-For fun.
+Maybe the world is too focused on getting data on-chain, when really we should focus on getting data off-chain.

 # Usage